hexadecimal-caprisun/sdl/README.md

 This is exactly what it sounds like, but with some small differences from actual pong.
 There is no way to win, only lose :(.
 But just most other things are there.

 ## aimtrain
-This isn't done yet, but its pretty much in the name.
-Will use random to spawn balls in random spots and check to see if the player clicks them.
+Spawns balls in random spots and check to see if the player clicks them.
 Nothing crazy.

 ## Honorable Mention
 Placecircle was exactly that, but I had already included the tooling for it in the template file, because that's where I figured it out, but it